Former NBA player arrested in Boynton Beach

 A former NBA guard who played eight seasons in the league was arrested Tuesday night after a bizarre encounter with Boynton Beach police.

-Police said Delonte West, 38, who played for multiple teams including the Boston Celtics, Cleveland Cavaliers and Dallas Mavericks, was arrested following an incident with officers.
+Police said Delonte West, who played for multiple teams, including the Boston Celtics, Cleveland Cavaliers and Dallas Mavericks, was arrested following an incident with officers.

-The report states that West was screaming profanities while holding an open can of Icehouse beer and an open bottle of Mango Vodka.
+The report states that West, 38, was screaming profanities while holding an open can of Icehouse beer and an open bottle of Mango Vodka.

 Officers said when he began to walk away while still screaming, they ordered him to stop.